tclindner/npm-package-json-lint/CONTRIBUTING.md

 ### Code

-* Fork and clone the package-json-lint repo
+* Fork and clone the npm-package-json-lint repo

 ### Install project dependencies